Outrage ensued last month when CNN broke the news about American Airlines’ decision to cut economy pitch length on their new 787 MAX 8 planes.

-The planes will have a satellite-based Wifi for use on personal devices, however, we’re unsure at what cost to passengers.
+The planes will have a satellite-based WiFi for use on personal devices, but we’re still unsure at what cost to passengers.

 Additionally, rumors of smaller lavatories were circulating when American made the initial 29″ pitch decision; we’re unsure if the reversal will affect this space.